Mouneshgouda/Fullstack-GenAI/ml/Streamlit/Basic.md

 ## 🧱 Step 1: What is Streamlit?
-` Streamlit is a Python library that lets you turn scripts into web apps with zero frontend code.
+- Streamlit is a Python library that lets you turn scripts into web apps with zero frontend code.

--You can use it for:
+- You can use it for:

 - 📊 Dashboards